 However, CBD remains illegal in a number of places worldwide.
 The US considers CBD a Schedule I drug, though this year the US FDA approved Epidiolex, a pharmaceutical version of cannabidiol, for clinical trials.
 Canada refers to CBD as a Schedule II drug.

-Finally, with all the CBD benefits in mind, Dr. Gary Wenk believes that no one can claim the components of the mentioned plant have entirely negative or positive effects until a well-founded scientific proof is provided by the researchers in the field.
+Finally, with all the potential CBD benefits in mind, Dr. Gary Wenk believes that no one can claim the components of the mentioned plant have entirely negative or positive effects until a well-founded scientific proof is provided by the researchers in the field.

 To conclude, it is important to mention that the truth about CBD and its effects calls for pretty complex studies.
 Known and unknown facts about cannabis state that not a single component of the mentioned plant is entirely harmful or useful.
 However, more positive evidence is yet to be found.
 Sadie and thousands of other children suffering from seizures should never be left to chance.
 They are waiting for brighter days to come!